2021 NFL draft: Trades

-2020 Resolution JC-2A picks
+Resolution JC-2A picks

-In November 2020 the NFL passed that year's Resolution JC-2A, which rewards teams for developing minority candidates for head coach and/or general manager positions.
+Resolution JC-2A, which was enacted by the NFL in November 2020, rewards teams for developing minority candidates for head coach and/or general manager positions.
 The resolution rewards teams whose minority candidates are hired away for one of those positions by awarding draft picks.
 These draft picks are at the end of the third round, after standard compensatory picks; if multiple teams qualify, they are awarded in draft order from the first round.
 These picks are in addition to, and have no impact on, the standard 32 compensatory picks.
 Four picks have been awarded for the draft pursuant to the resolution.